giis-uniovi/retorch/README.md

 [TO-DO] Pending to decide-implement the final version

 ### RETORCH Orchestration Tool outputs
-The tool provides four different outputs, the pipelining code, the necessary scripts to set-up, tear-down and execute the TJobs(`/retorchfiles/tjoblifecycles`), the infrastructure(`/retorchfiles/tjoblifecycles`) and the different environment files of each TJob (`/retorchfiles/envfiles`) :
+The tool provides four different outputs: the pipelining code, the necessary scripts to set up, tear down and execute the TJobs(`/retorchfiles/tjoblifecycles`), the infrastructure(`/retorchfiles/tjoblifecycles`) and the different environment files of each TJob (`/retorchfiles/envfiles`) :
-- `Jenkinsfile`: located in the root of the project, contains the pipelining code with the different stages in sequential-parallel that perform the set-up, execute and tear-down the TJobs.
+- `Jenkinsfile`: located in the root of the project, contains the pipelining code with the different stages in sequential-parallel that perform the different TJob lifecycle stages.
-- `/retorchfiles/tjoblifecycles` and `/retorchfiles/coilifecycles` contains the set-up, execution and tear-down scripts for the TJobs and infrastructure
+- `/retorchfiles/tjoblifecycles` and `/retorchfiles/coilifecycles` contains the set up, execution, and tear down scripts for the TJobs and infrastructure
 - `/retorchfiles/envfiles`: contains the generated custom environment of each TJob.